 We have run a survey with our customers to engage with them on our sustainable practices, as well as to assess their understanding of our new labels (like this one).

 We have already done extensive survey work with our business customers to work with them on improving the environmental and social impacts of their own businesses.
 This work is on going.

 Waste and recycling

 A big issue for any business is how they manage resources.
-On the farm we recycle organic wastes by turning them in to compost, which in turn is reused on the land to build fertility.
+The first main category is organic wastes, and on the farm we recycle these by turning them in to compost, which in turn is reused on the land to build fertility.

 - Paper and card

 - Hard plastics